adibshirazi/VoiceToWords/README.md

 ## License

-This project is open-source and available under the [AGPL-3.0 License](LICENSE)
+This project is open-source and available under the [AGPL-3.0 License](LICENSE).